Healthy city: Approaches

 people to mutually support each other in performing all the functions of life and in developing to their maximum potential."

 Measuring the indices required, establishing standards and determining the impact of each component on health is difficult.
 In some regions such as Europe, a health impact assessment is a required piece of public policy development.

 There are many networks of healthy cities, including in Europe and internationally, such as the Alliance for Healthy Cities.
 A key feature is ensuring that the social determinants of health are taken into consideration in urban design and urban governance.
 For example, "urbanization and health" was the theme of the 2010 World Health Day.
 One tool in developing healthy cities is social entrepreneurship.

+Principles

+Healthy cities are understood as an ongoing process rather than a fixed outcome.
+The World Health Organization (WHO) describes a healthy city as one that continually improves its physical and social environments and expands community resources so that people can support one another and develop to their full potential.
+Key principles of the healthy cities approach include equity, participatory governance, intersectoral collaboration, and action on the social determinants of health.

+Healthy cities and health equity

+The healthy city concept is closely linked to health equity and the social determinants of health.
+These determinants include the conditions in which people are born, grow, live, work, and age, as well as access to resources and opportunities.
+Addressing these factors is essential for reducing health disparities and improving overall population health.
+Healthy city initiatives often focus on urban planning, access to services, community participation, and inclusive governance to promote well-being.